|

 I had never experienced before.
 I described the taste as "real

-good."
-While we were at the store I experienced why this group
+we were at the store I discovered why the group I had just caught

-I drank an A&W rootbeer before continuing on toward Swatara
+an A&W rootbeer before continuing on toward Swatara Gap, where

-Gap, where the Swatara Creek cuts through Blue Mountain.
-After crossing
+the Swatara Creek cuts through Blue Mountain.
+After crossing under

-under interstate 81, the trail crossed the creek on an old iron
+interstate 81, the trail crossed the creek on an old iron bridge

-bridge before beginning the nearly 1000 foot ascent of Blue Mountain.
+before beginning the nearly 1000 foot ascent of Blue Mountain.
+The

-The ascent lasts for about two miles and then levels off and follows
+ascent lasted for about two miles and then leveled off and followed

 the crest for the remainder of the day.
 The Pennsylvanian rocks